 Once you become proficient at your craft you need to get the highest possible quality video of the work that you do.
 They key word is “proficient.”
 Don’t video tape yourself until you believe that you are ready, a poor quality video is worse than no video at all.
 Another “don’t do” has to do with editing videos of yourself.
 If have an editor make a four-minute video, or “sizzle reel,” the other 50 minutes of your speech better be just as good.
 If you get hired from a sizzle reel and can’t perform at or above par for the rest of your speech you won’t get asked back and you won’t get any referrals.
 Ideally the video will feature you in front of an audience so the video can capture the audience’s reaction to your speech.
 If you don’t have a budget for a video, then you can use the tactic that you just read about – offer a lower fee or even no fee in exchange for a high-quality video.

-Another important tip is to ask for referrals at ALL of your speaking gigs, paid and unpaid.
+Another important tip to go from free to fee faster is to ask for referrals at ALL of your speaking gigs, paid and unpaid.
 Even in small groups you never know who is in the room and who they know that they could refer you to.
 Bill uses the word “dream,” as in “My dream would be to have one of you in this room refer me as a speaker to a major conference.”
 He uses that word because people like to be part of making someone’s dreams come true.
 Bill has successfully used that strategy.
 In one case he went from the local level of school food service professionals to the national level at a conference with 1,600 people in attendance.

 Bill uses the word “dream,” as in “My dream would be to have one of you in this room refer me as a speaker to a major conference.”
 He uses that word because people like to be part of making someone’s dreams come true.